bjpandey/bjpandey.github.io/README.md

 # About

-This is a simple static website and github pages.
+This is a simple static and partially dynamic website and github pages.
 Visit [Bijaya Pandey](https://bijayapandey.com.np) to visit the site.